Linh-Tran-0312/vite-plugin-dynamic-prefetch/README.md

 ```
 ## Limitations
-Current version:
+The current version has the following limitations:
+- Compatible only with Vite 4.0.0 and above.
 - Does not support variable import paths.
-- Only works for bundled code (not in development mode)
+- Works for bundled code (not in development mode).
 ## License
 MIT